String-net models for pivotal bicategories: Graphical calculus for pivotal bicategories

-To represent the isotopy class of the string diagrams which a color $\clc\iN H_{v}^{\cb}$ on the vertex $v$ of a corolla produces, without choosing a specific polarization, we place a \emph{circular coupon} labeled by $\clc$ at the vertex $v$.
+\Subsection{Graphical calculus on disks for pivotal bicategories} To represent the isotopy class of the string diagrams which a color $\clc\iN H_{v}^{\cb}$ on the vertex $v$ of a corolla produces, without choosing a specific polarization, we place a \emph{circular coupon} labeled by $\clc$ at the vertex $v$.
 For instance, \be \tikzfig{GCPB8} \ee represents the isotopy class of string diagrams that contains both the diagram \eqref{eq:GCPB9} and the diagram \eqref{eq:GCPB1011}.
 Conversely, a diagram like \eqref{eq:GCPB8} can be represented by a string diagram on $D$ with rectangular coupon that corresponds to any choice of polarization and a 2-morphism in the associated 2-hom vector space.

 We allot to a partially $\cb$-colored corolla $K$ the space of colors for its center $v$.
 We denote this assignment by\, \be \calb(K) \coloneqq H_{v}^{\cb} . \ee (The notation $\calb$ is supposed to remind of the `\emph graphical \emph{cal}culus'.)
 The assignment \eqref{eq:calbk} is functorial with respect to orientation preserving embeddings of the standard disk to itself that induce a local isomorphism of the partially colored embedded corollas, in such a way that the colors of the patches match while a half-edge may be be mapped to either a half-edge with the same orientation and the same color or a half-edge with the opposite orientation and the dual color.
 For instance, the picture \be K ~=~~ \tikzfig{GCPB12} ~~\hookrightarrow~~ \tikzfig{GCPB13} ~~=~ K' \ee shows an embedding of the corolla $K$ into $K'$, with the image of $K$ indicated by the shaded region in $K'$, for which the half-edge colored by the 1-morphism $h$ is mapped to the one colored by the dual $h^{\vee}$.
 The action on the assignment \eqref{eq:calbk} is in this case given by \be \calb(K) = H_{v}^{\cb} \iso h_{v}^{\cb}(e_{h}) = \mathrm{End}_{\cb}(c)(\id_{c},h \hoc f \hoc g) = h_{v'}^{\cb}(e_{h^{\vee}}) \iso H_{v'}^{\cb} = \calb(K') \,. \ee Note that due to this functoriality, for a \emph{monochromatic} corolla $K_{\mathrm{mnc}}$, i.e.\ a corolla each of whose half-edges is colored with the same 1-morphism and oriented in the same way, the vector space $\calb(K_{\mathrm{mnc}})$ carries an action of the cyclic group of appropriate order.